andriy-petrovuch/az-template-public/README.md

-# vNetWithRoute.
-ARM Template for Virtual Network Deployment with Admin Defined Route Teable
+# vNe.
+ARM Template for Virtual Network Deployment with optional Admin Defined Route Teable

 This ARM template deploys a virtual network with multiple subnets and a route table.
 The virtual network address space must be /20 and include a slash 20 at the end.
 The resource group must be created prior to deployment, and the default context should be set.